folsomde/folsomde.github.io/pages/notes.md

 permalink: /notes
 ---

 This page contains notes for myself on various topics relevant to my research, as well as the notes that I used to prepare for the Princeton prelim exam.
-These are primarily for my own self-reference and may or may not be helpful to the reader.
-For less-refined thoughts, see [my blog](https://blog.dfolsom.com)!
+These are primarily for my own self-reference and may or may not be helpful to the reader. **See my [blog](https://blog.dfolsom.com)**{: style="color: #515151"} for even less-refined thoughts!